What Is an Accelerated BSN? Your Fast Track to an Advanced Nursing Career

-If you have a passion for helping people and are seeking a career with vast opportunities, career flexibility, above-average earning potential and the overall satisfaction of improving lives, a career in nursing seems right up your alley.
-You know what a registered nurse (RN) does and the benefits of becoming an RN – you just don’t know which educational route to take.
+If you have a passion for helping people and are seeking a career with flexibility, above-average earning potential and the overall satisfaction of improving lives, a career in nursing seems right up your alley.1 You know what a registered nurse (RN) does and the benefits of becoming an RN—you just don’t know which educational route to take.

-Should you pick a quicker program to get your foot in the door quickly?
-Or should you take a leap and aim for an accelerated Bachelors of Science in Nursing (BSN) program right away?
+Should you pick a lower-credentialed nurse program, such as a Practical Nursing or an Associate’s degree program to get your foot in the door quickly?
+Or should you take a leap and aim for an accelerated Bachelor of Science in Nursing (BSN) program right away?

-We spoke with Dr. Joan Rich, Rasmussen College School of Nursing Vice President, to get her expertise on this exciting entry option into nursing.
-See what she reveals about the accelerated BSN and find out if it’s the right path for you!
+We spoke with Dr. Joan Rich, Vice President of the Rasmussen College School of Nursing, to get her expertise on this exciting entry option into nursing.
+See what she reveals about the accelerated BSN programs at Rasmussen College and find out whether it’s the right path for you!

 What is an accelerated BSN program?

-Simply put, an accelerated BSN program is the fast-track to earning a bachelor’s degree in nursing.
-Unlike practical nursing diploma programs or associate degree in nursing (ADN) programs, an accelerated BSN program yields a bachelor’s degree in nursing.
+Simply put, an accelerated BSN program is a fast track to earning a Bachelor’s degree in Nursing.
+Unlike Practical Nursing Diploma programs or Associate’s degree in Nursing (ADN) programs, an accelerated BSN program yields a Bachelor’s degree in Nursing.
 Graduates of this program can become an RN upon passing the NCLEX exam.

-While an RN to BSN program is designed for already licensed nurses going back to school to further their degree, the accelerated BSN program is geared toward students who do not yet have an registered nursing (RN) license.
+While an RN to BSN program is designed for already licensed nurses going back to school to further their degree, the accelerated BSN program is a pre-licensure program, which means it is geared toward students who do not yet have a registered nursing (RN) license.
 This is a degree program for students who want to reach BSN status upon entering the nursing field.
-If they already possess a bachelor’s degree in an unrelated field, the accelerated BSN program will enable them to quickly earn their BSN and change careers.
+If they already possess a Bachelor’s degree in an unrelated field, the accelerated BSN program will enable them to quickly earn their BSN and change career paths.

-The bottom line is that an accelerated BSN program is for the seriously-devoted and ambitious nursing student who knows what they want and is willing to go the extra mile to get there.
+The bottom line is that an accelerated BSN program is for the seriously devoted and ambitious nursing student who knows what they want and is willing to put in the effort to get there quickly.

 What can you expect from an accelerated BSN program?